Qhelani01/Campus-Climb/README.md

 ## 🔐 Authentication

 - Only WVSU students with `@wvstateu.edu` email addresses can register
-- Passwords are securely hashed using bcrypt
+- Passwords are securely hashed using Werkzeug's password hashing
-- Session management with localStorage on frontend
+- Session management with Flask sessions and localStorage fallback for serverless environments
+- Supports both cookie-based sessions and email parameter fallback for Vercel serverless functions

 ## 🌐 API Endpoints